Learning Outcomes

 - Data protection and confidentiality are essential components of risk management.

-- Professional indemnity insurance is required and linked to risk management practices.
+- Professional indemnity insurance is required and must be adequate and appropriate to the firm’s risk profile.

 Key Terms and Concepts